 Moreover, without loss of the generality one can assume that $a_{ij}\ge0$.
 Indeed, if it is not yet the case, consider the conjugacy class $[A]$ of the matrix $A$.
-It is known that there exists a matrix $A^+\in [A]$, whose entries are the non-negative integers.
-One has to replace the basis $v=(v^{(1)},\dots,v^{(n)})$ in the module ${\goth m}_{\phi}$ by the basis $Tv$, where $A^+=TAT^{-1}$.
-It will be further assumed that $A=A^+$. \begin{lem} The vector $(v^{(1)}, \dots, v^{(n)})$ is the limit of a periodic Jacobi-Perron continued fraction. \end{lem} {\it Proof.} It follows from the discussion above, that there exists a non-negative integer matrix $A$, such that $Av=\lambda_{\phi}v$.
-In view of the Proposition 3 of \cite{Bau1}, the matrix $A$ admits a unique factorization:
+Since $v^{(i)}>0$, there exists a matrix $A^+\in [A]$ whose entries are non-negative integers.
+One has to replace basis $v=(v^{(1)},\dots,v^{(n)})$ in the module ${\goth m}_{\phi}$ by a basis $Tv$, where $A^+=TAT^{-1}$.
+It will be further assumed that $A=A^+$. \begin{lem} Vector $(v^{(1)}, \dots, v^{(n)})$ is the limit of a periodic Jacobi-Perron continued fraction. \end{lem} {\it Proof.} It follows from the discussion above, that there exists a non-negative integer matrix $A$, such that $Av=\lambda_{\phi}v$.
+In view of \cite{Bau1}, Proposition 3, matrix $A$ admits a unique factorization: